GitMulC/magiccart/README.md

 - GitHub was used as a code hosting site for storing the code for this project online securely.
 [GitHub](https://github.com/)
 - Gitpod is a cloud based IDE which was used to write the code for this project.
 [Gitpod](https://www.gitpod.io/)
 - Heroku is a cloud based application.
 It was used for deployment of the application.
 [Heroku](https://www.heroku.com/home)
-- Lucidchart is a web based tool that was used to create a flowchart for this project.
-[Lucidchart](https://bit.ly/3rgpbku)
+- Lucidchart is a web based tool that was used to create the entity relationship diagram and flowchart for this project.
+[Lucidchart](https://www.lucidchart.com/)
 - Postgres is a cloud based database management system that uses SQL.
 [Postgres](https://www.postgresql.org/)

 ## Testing